shirish93/shirish93.github.io/_ideas/2024-03-15-riverfront-renewal.md

 -   **Infrastructure Deficiencies:** Lack of sanitation facilities, inadequate drainage systems, and crumbling riverbanks exacerbate flooding and hygiene concerns.

--   **Community Disconnect:** Alienated residents lose access to a valuable recreational resource, fostering apathy and hindering engagement in restoration efforts.
+-   **Community Disconnect:** Alienated residents lose access to a valuable recreational resource, creating apathy and hindering restoration efforts.

 <img src="../assets/images/riverfront1.png" width="100%" Title="A vision of what it might look like" Align="LEFT" />